One killed in crash on I-10 near Washington Street exit

 BATON ROUGE - One person was killed in a crash along Interstate 10 near the Washington Street exit on Sunday morning.

 The crash happened shortly before 10 a.m., just down the road from the I-10/I-110 split.
-Baton Rouge Police officers, firefighters, and paramedics all responded to the scene.
+Baton Rouge Police said a vehicle ran into the back of a semi-truck and the driver of the car died.

 Trending News